paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-101-justice-system-improvement.md

 (1) shall have sole jurisdiction over all duties and functions described in [section 10444 of this title](./chapter-101-justice-system-improvement.md#section-10444); and

-(2) shall be solely responsible for coordination with other departments, agencies, or offices of all activities authorized or undertaken under the Violence Against Women Act of 1994 (title VI 11 So in original.
-Probably should be “title IV”. of Public 103–322) and the Violence Against Women Act of 2000 (Division B of Public Law 106–386).
+(2) shall be solely responsible for coordination with other departments, agencies, or offices of all activities authorized or undertaken under the Violence Against Women Act of 1994 (title VI of Public 103–322) 11 So in original.
+Probably should be “(title IV of Public Law 103–322)”. and the Violence Against Women Act of 2000 (Division B of Public Law 106–386).

 ### Statutory Notes